valimised/ivxv/Documentation/en/protocols/04-seadistus.rst

 The JSON schema of the electoral district list is defined as follows.
 The elements of the object :token:`region_dict` are indexed with the element type :token:`ehak-code`.
 The elements of the object :token:`district_dict` are indexed with the element type :token:`district`.
-The elements of the array :token:`stations` are type :token:`station`.

 .. literalinclude:: ../../common/schema/ivxv.districts.schema
    :language: json